aaleckdev/aaleckdev/README.md

 ### Hello! my name is Alex 😎
 I'm 22 years old, I'm studying computer science and I'm in my second term.
-My hobbies are playing guitar and guitar and sometimes playing a game in my spare time.
+My hobbies are playing guitar and sometimes playing a game in my spare time.

 " The past is in minds, the future is in the hands "